daskeyboard/daskeyboard-applet/README.md

 - Always instantiate your Applet instance in your main body to begin processing and sending signals.

+## DesktopApp functions
+### Constructor
 - If you need to create a `constructor()` method, please be sure to invoke `super()` to initialize some important variables and signal handlers.
+- Do not use the constructor for any functionality or state that is related to the applet's configuration.
+The configuration may change as the applet is running.
+To update the applet's state based on configuration, extend the `applyConfig()` method.

+### run()
 - The `run()` method is your primary extension point.
 This method will be invoked at regular intervals.
 This method should do some work, and then return a Signal object.